nakulpathak3/personal-blog-gem/readme.md

 ## Contributing

 Have a look at [todo.md](https://github.com/nakulpathak3/personal-blog-gem/blob/master/todo.md) for a general idea.
-I need a minimal sexy front-end for the blog.
-Something similar to lepture.com.
+Improvements on front-end would be great.
+Also, I'd love it if someone would start writing some tests the application.
 Contact me at nakulpathak3@hotmail.com if you're confused about how to contribute.

 Basic instructions